 - All seating areas, including chair backs, armrests and tables will be cleaned after each patron has left.

 - More frequent cleaning of common touchpoints will commence every 60 minutes, subject to customer occupancy levels and a deep clean commencing at the end of each day.
 More commonly used items, such as trays, trolleys and card machines will be cleaned after each use.

-- The limit of guests permitted in the Assembly Room/bar at any one time is 20.
-Posters advising maximum numbers are displayed throughout.
+- The limit of guests permitted in the Assembly Room/bar at any one time, once re-open, is 20.
+Posters advising maximum numbers will be erected.
 This will be reviewed periodically.

 - Music will be kept to a minimum to prevent patrons from resorting to close distance communication, resulting in an increased risk.